QuantGen/symDMatrix/README.md

 #### Pending

-     - Replacement: function to update content of the matrix
+     - Replacement: function to update content of the matrix.
-     - Add chunk:   function to add one chunk
+     - Add chunk:   function to add one chunk.
      - chol:        A recursive method to compute a cholesky decomposition
      - updateChol:  A method for updating a cholesky when a chunk is added
-     - Parallel: modify some mehtods (getG, as.symDMatrix) to run in parallel
+     - getG() using parallel computing
+     - create a new object based on on the binary files.